MzxlM/CS611/Bank ATM/Final_Project/README.txt

 ###group members：
 Name : Xinlong Zhang
 Email : xinlongz@bu.edu
+Xinlong zhang designed OOD structure and implement most of the methods except methods relates to factory mode.

 Name : Zhaoyu Yin
 Email: zyyin@bu.edu
+Zhaoyu is responsible for UI design and use of xinlong's code

 Name : Yuesi Liu
 Email : yzl268@bu.edu
+Yuesi is responsible for bug fix and factory design.

 ###Execution Instruction
 1.Unzip the Final_Project.zip file and enter the directory in terminal